 Usage rights refer to the rights you grant a brand to use your content for marketing purposes.
 It defines who owns the content and where it can be used for promotion.

 One thing you want to avoid when it comes to licensing is “in perpetuity”.
-If you see those words in your contract, that means you’re giving the brand rights to use your content forever, and we don’t want that to happen!
+If you see those words in your contract, that means you’re giving the brand rights to use your content forever, and that’s something you should never agree to.

 You should always retain full rights over your content.
-This will help you be more specific about your fees, where your content can be used, and how long it can be used.
+This will help you be more specific about your rates, where your content can be used, and how long it can be used.

 For more information about usage rights, check out this post on my IG:

-You want to charge accordingly for this provision because every month that you’re exclusive to the brand, you’re missing out on potential compensation from others.
-Imagine if you have to turn down a 5-figure campaign from their competitor because you signed this agreement?!
+You want to charge accordingly for this because every month that you’re exclusive to the brand, you’re missing out on potential compensation from others.
+Imagine if you have to turn down a 5-figure campaign from their competitor because you signed this contract!

 Related Post: How to Increase Your Income as a Content Creator

-I look for this section in each contract and make sure that I know how to properly disclose the sponsored content and relationship with the brand I’m partnering with.
+Look for this section in each contract to make sure that you know how to properly disclose the sponsored content and relationship with the brand.

 Here are examples that could be listed in this section: